Kevin-Roa/Kevin-Roa/README.md

-- 👋 Hi, I’m Kevin Roa
+👋 Hi, I’m Kevin Roa
-- 📚 I’m a senior at UT Dallas studying Software Engineering

 <!---
 Kevin-Roa/Kevin-Roa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.